6-day-old baby dies in car accident on Christmas Day

-Deputies responded to a single vehicle accident near the intersection of High Hope Road an Ash Drive around 10:30 p.m.
+Deputies responded to a single vehicle accident near the intersection of High Hope Road and Ash Drive around 10:30 p.m.

 Investigators believe the driver of an SUV was traveling west on High Hope Road when it left the roadway.
 The SUV jumped a driveway then hit a culvert causing the SUV to flip.